TobyJef/starfighters/README.md

 Also the larger sized Starfighter random placement, being placed outside of the confines of the planned grid size, and the larger sized Starfighters also overlapping within the same grid space.
 The larger design Starfighters was eventually dropped from the current version of this game.
 But with a future plan to reintroduce them in a future release.

 - Remaining Bugs

+Although not code related, within the Gitpod terminal it displays a problem regarding the ms-python.debugpy extension.
+I did not have time to find a way to remove the issue, however I think it may be related with transferring over the workspace from CodeAnywhere to Gitpod.

 *** Validation